 Independent study in specific areas of Chinese language or literature not covered by organized courses.
 A maximum of six credit hours may be applied toward an undergraduate degree.
+Prerequisite: Consent of the department chair.

-CMGT - Construction Management
+CMGT - CONSTRUCTION MANAGEMENT

 CMGT 2302 - Introduction to Construction Management